-Section 6.
+Section 5.
 Compensation

-No Director or officer shall receive any compensation from the Corporation for duties or for services rendered either as a Director or officer.
+No Director or officer shall receive any compensation from the NACW for duties or for services rendered either as a Director or officer.

-Section 7.
+Section 6.
 Travel Reimbursement

 With the approval of the President and the Treasurer, Directors and officers may be partially reimbursed for expenses incurred in attending meetings.
 Reimbursable expenses include travel, hotel and meal expenses.